mcantelon/fashion-quest/README.md

  http://shoes.heroku.com/downloads

 Games created with the framework define the game using YAML files and bits of Ruby.

-The framework is creeping towards alpha.
 Four test games come with the source.

 The game "Fashion Quest: Daydream" is very small and mainly for demo purposes.
 It lives in the "game" directory.